Bogdan131992/Project2-MemoryCardsGame/README.md

-# Cards - Memory Game
+# Memory Game

 ![img](readme-img/am-i-responsive-img.png)

 ## 1. Purpose of the project

 The purpose of this project was to create a memory game.
 The game has been implemented with several functions that handle different aspects of the game.
-These functions are responsible for shuffling cards, handling game state, and checking for matches.
+These functions are responsible for shuffling images, handling game state, and checking for matches.

 ### How to Play

 1. Click anywhere on the game screen to start the game.
-2. Click on any card to flip it and reveal the picture.
+2. Click on any image to flip it and reveal the picture.
-3. Click on another card to reveal its picture.
+3. Click on another image to reveal its picture.
-4. If the pictures on the cards match, they will remain face-up and you will earn points.
+4. If the pictures on the images match, they will remain face-up and you will earn points.
 If they don't match, they will be flipped back over and you can continue playing.
 5. Keep playing until you have found all the pairs or until the time runs out.
 6. If you successfully find all the pairs before the time runs out, you win the game!